dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 What is a container?

-From a developer point of view, a container provides an isolated virtual environment for your application.
+From your application point of view, a container provides an isolated virtual environment for your application.

-This means that your application process is securely isolated from other processes on the same host.
+This means that your application process is isolated from other processes on the same host.

 It can have a separate network interface or share a network interface with host's interface or with other containers, you can also control how much